+This is key, more so thanks to the unpredictable British weather.
 The wood has to be dry, so tackle the job when no rain is forecast for a few days.
-Avoid very hot days, though, as the sun will dry out the paint before it’s had time to penetrate the wood properly.
+Avoid very hot days though, as the sun will dry out the paint before it’s had time to penetrate the wood properly.

 2. Prepare the surface

-Use a stiff brush to remove dirt and flaky bits.
+Use a stiff brush to remove dirt, flaky bits and dried garden debris.
 Scrub away any algae with a diluted general purpose cleaner and let it dry completely.
 Replace any rotten sections and repair any small areas of damage with exterior wood filler (sand when dry so it’s flush with the wood).

 3. Protect the surrounding area